 Back to Blog

-Best Cron Monitoring Tools in 2026: Comparison and Recommendations
+Best Cron Monitoring Tools in 2026: Compare Free and Paid Services

 If a scheduled job fails silently, your uptime monitor can still look green.
 The server is up, the API responds, and the dashboard says everything is fine, but the backup, invoice sync, data import, or nightly report never ran.